 Walk, jog or bike to work.

-You’ve got to get there anyways so, if you live close enough, why not walk, jog or bike to work?
+You’ve got to get there anyways so if you live close enough, why not walk, jog or bike to work?
 As this trend becomes more and more popular, offices all over the country are beginning to install bathrooms with showers and changing rooms.
-This way, employees can get fit, shower and get set to start their day.
+This way, employees can get fit, shower, and get set to start their day.
+If employees do decide to bike to work, they must be aware of taking all the right safety precautions so they are as safe as they can be on the roads.
+However, in some instances, an accident can occur whether it be mild or serious, it is still important.
+You may want to advise your employee to contact some accident attorneys so they can get the proper help needed afterward.

 Swap burgers and steak for leaner proteins.